-The project team recommends two very different approaches to data collection to meet the FMSIB mobility benchmark reporting recommendations described above.
+The project team recommends two very different approaches to data collection to meet the mobility benchmark reporting recommendations described above.
 The first set of recommendations applies to projects where the roadway improvement occurs on a reasonably isolated roadway and is unlikely to cause changes in route choice behavior in the trucking community (Isolated Improvements).
-An example of one of these projects is Project 16, Wine County Road, in the FMSIB 2002 Activities and Recommendations report.
-The second recommendation is for projects that occur in more dense roadway networks and are likely to cause significant changes in truck route choice behavior (Dense Network Improvements).
+The second recommendation is for projects that occur in denser roadway networks and are likely to cause significant changes in truck route choice behavior (Dense Network Improvements).
 Both the S. 180th St and Royal Brougham improvements described in this report are examples of this type of project.

 Data collection in both isolated locations and dense networks will benefit greatly from the cooperation of trucking firms that routinely operate over the roadway segments that will be improved.
 In fact, for dense network improvements successful data collection may be possible only with such cooperation.
-Gaining participation of the firms that use the facilities to be improved needs to be led by the FMSIB.
-The project team suggests that a prerequisite for obtaining FMSIB support for a road project should be the willingness of companies that request that support to participate in the data collection needed to measure the benefits obtained from that improvement.
+Gaining participation of the firms that use the facilities to be improved needs to be led by WSDOT or the FMSIB.
+The project team suggests that a prerequisite for obtaining support for a road project should be the willingness of companies that request that support to participate in the data collection needed to measure the benefits obtained from that improvement.

 For isolated improvements the project team recommends that either of two data collection procedures be used.
-If a relatively limited number of trucks use the facility, placing GPS devices on those trucks will provide excellent measures of changes in the size and location of delays that result from the FMSIB-sponsored improvement.
+If a relatively limited number of trucks use the facility, placing GPS devices on those trucks will provide excellent measures of changes in the size and location of delays that result from the roadway improvement.
 Data collection should start at least six months before initial construction of the project.
 It should also be performed for at least six months after the completion of the roadway improvement.